olyandrevn/Networks-ISP/README.md

 - Users with ip subnet ```10.207.128.0/18```
 - Company with ip subnet ```10.207.192.0/18```
 2. “Users” segment  have NAT.
-3. ISP has 3 plans - with limited speed, with limited traffic,with unlimited speed and traffic
+3. ISP has 3 plans - with limited speed, with limited traffic, with unlimited speed and traffic

 The system will look like this: